shapiromatron/hawc/docs/docs/development.md

 When writing code for HAWC, there are a few requirements for code acceptance.
 We have built-in CI using github actions for enforcement:

-- Python code must comply with code formatters and linters: black, flake8, and isort
+- Python code must comply with code formatters and linters: black and ruff
 - Javascript code must comply with eslint formatters
 - All unit-test (currently in python-only) must pass; please write test when contributing new code